Isai: Casting

+Filming

-The first schedule was completed within three months and the second schedule began in late-August 2012 at Binny Mills.
-A huge waterfall set was erected at the venue for this schedule, to shoot romantic sequences between the lead pair.
-In January 2013, Prakash opted out of the project owing to scheduling conflicts.
-Similarly, M. S. Bhaskar also opted out due to a brief stall in the shoot.
-Later, that June, Sathyaraj was confirmed to play the antagonist.
-Sharad KRG, former head of marketing in AGS Cinemas, played the role of Suryah's business manager, and Gibran Osman plays the role of an illusionist, whose scenes were shot during early 2013.
-During that August, Suryah created a village set in Kodaikanal which consisted of 30 houses and a church in Parapatti, one of the highest hills in the location.
-He added that, as per the script, "I go to the village which is surrounded by forests in search of material for my album, Sound of Nature" where the heroine lives there.
-The first half of the film was set in this location.
-Cinematographer Soundararajan claimed that it was difficult to access and shoot from Kodaikanal.
+Principal photography commenced in late May.
+By June 2012, scenes featuring Vishnuvardhan were shot in an information technology park at Tambaram.
+By late-August 2012, the first schedule was complete, and the second schedule began on a set constructed at Binny Mills.
+A large waterfall set was erected for the schedule.
+That August, Suryah revealed that he had created a village set in Kodaikanal which consisted of 30 houses and a church in Parapatti, one of the highest hills in the location.
+He explained that, as per the script, "I go to the village which is surrounded by forests in search of material for my album, Sound of Nature".
+Cinematographer Soundararajan claimed that it was difficult to access and shoot from that location.
 As of December 2013, the film was nearly complete except for one song which was left to be shot.
 Filming wrapped by January 2014.

 Themes and influences

 The film's plot is said to be inspired from certain real-life incidents that occurred in the lives of Ilayaraaja and A. R. Rahman even though it was denied by Suryah himself.
 He added that the situations were common in each industry, citing the examples in the Tamil music scene, he added how M. S. Viswanathan slowly made his presence felt when K. V. Mahadevan was at his peak, and Ilaiyaraaja took over Viswanathan's positions, followed by Rahman's entry adding "I'm a great fan of all the four composers, and it would be wrong to say my film targets two of them".
 M. Suganth of The Times of India noted one similarity with the American film The Truman Show (1998): "Shiva doesn't realize that everyone around his acting a specified role and starts doubting if he has genuinely gone mad".
 Gauthaman Bhaskaran noted the climactic sequence in the style of M. Night Shyamalan's The Sixth Sense (1999) which "can be viewed both as a surprise and a shock".